Understanding Different Types of Pyrolyzers

 Curie-Point Pyrolyzer

 Next, let’s look at the Curie-point pyrolyzer.
-Curie-point pyrolysis systems can have a high heating temperature accuracy. however, the heating temperature depends on the alloy composition of the sample foil.
-This makes it impossible to continuously raise the heating temperature of the Curie-point pyrolyzer to allow for the EGA techniques.
-The pre-heating of the heater manifold is necessary, similar to the filament pyrolyzer.
+Curie-point pyrolysis systems can have a high heating temperature accuracy.
+However, the heating temperature depends on the alloy composition of the sample foil.
+As a result, Curie-point pyrolyzers can’t support continuous temperature increases required for EGA.
+The system requires pre-heating of the heater manifold, similar to the filament pyrolyzer.

 Herein lies the problem: Depending on how the sample is wrapped with the alloy foil, results can vary which leads to poor reproducibility.

-Despite the power of modern analytical instruments techniques of analysis such as gas chromatography and mass spectrometry one of the most important challenges remains that of sample preparation – especially far non-volatile, insoluble materials and chemicals.
+Even with advanced GC and MS tools, sample preparation remains a major challenge.
+Preparing a sample that contains non-volatile, insoluble materials and chemicals can be tricky.
 Sample preparation can require a lot of time and expertise particularly when dealing with small sample amounts.

 Fig. 3 Thermal Profile of a Micro-Furnace Pyrolyzer